coassemble/froala-oembed/README.md

 This plugin requires Froala Editor >= 2.0.0 - it was developed under 2.7.5.

+Froala Editor 3 is also supported, but you must provide your own jQuery - Froala 3 does not depend on jQuery and this plugin does.
+We developed under jQuery 3.5.0.

 ## Installing

 Add `froala-oembed` to your package.json: